Decision making for parking projects

 Cabinet member approval

-The proposed parking zone boundary is agreed by the Head of Highways and the Cabinet Member for Environment and Public Realm based on road safety and resident and ward member requests.
+The proposed parking zone boundary is agreed by the Head of Highways and the Cabinet Member for Environment, Transport Management and Air Quality based on road safety and resident and ward member requests.

 A consultation document detailing how a parking zone works and the costs involved is sent to every postal address within the boundary along with an outline design and consultation questionnaire.